slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 TODO

-## Build Environment (BuildEnv) levels
+## BuildEnv levels

 The primary purpose of the Build Environment (BuildEnv) track is to enable [auditing] that a build was run in the expected execution context.

 The lowest level only requires SLSA [Build L1] (or higher) Provenance to exist for the build image, while higher levels provide increasing auditability of the build environment's properties and integrity of the generated provenance attestations.
-The highest levels introduce further requirements for hardware- assisted hardening aimed at reducing the trusted computing base of a build.
+The highest levels introduce further requirements for hardware-assisted hardening aimed at reducing the trusted computing base of a build.

 Software producers and third-party auditors can check attestations generated by the build image producer and build platform against the expected